The Mothers of Improvisation – excerpt from the book.

 Tara nodded her thanks to the officer and proceeded down a long corridor to an open office doorway.
 A sign on the door read:

 Tara stepped inside the door where Lou Glorioso, pored over files on his desk.
 A gold shield hung from his suit jacket breast pocket.
 She rapped on the door frame.
 Lou looked up and smiled.

 He shuffled from behind his cluttered desk and kissed Tara.

 “Sorry I had to leave the ceremony,” Lou said.
 “I guess you heard why.”

 “Let’s take a walk.”

-Lou guided her out of the office and escorted her to the front door where they exited the building.
+Lou guided her out of the office.
+They strode for the front door and exited the building.

 * * *

-Lou and Joann walked down a path in a pretty park.
-Benches lined the walkway.
+Lou and Tara walked down a path in a pretty park.
+Benches lined the walkway every ten yards.